 Workshops on reducing STBBI-related stigma

-Since 2014, in collaboration with the Centre for Sexuality, CPHA developed the content for four workshops focused on equipping frontline health and social service providers with the attitudes, knowledge and skills needed to provide safer, more inclusive and ultimately less stigmatizing sexual health, harm reduction and sexually transmitted and blood-borne infection (STBBI)-related services.
+Since 2014, in collaboration with the Centre for Sexuality, CPHA has developed the content for five workshops focused on equipping frontline health and social service providers with the attitudes, knowledge and skills needed to provide safer, more inclusive and ultimately less stigmatizing sexual health, harm reduction and sexually transmitted and blood-borne infection (STBBI)-related services.
 The workshops are founded on adult education principles and promising practices in stigma reduction, and were pilot tested across the country to ensure their relevance and utility to a broad range of health and social service providers in Canada.

-To access the resources to help you facilitate a training session in your community, please complete the form at the bottom of this page.
+To gain access to the Hub, including all the workshop resources and content to support you or your organization to facilitate a training session in your community, please read the instructions and complete the form at the bottom of this page.

 Exploring STBBIs and stigma: An introductory workshop for health and social service providers